 Appropriate documentation must be provided to the school health office in order for the student to enroll or remain enrolled.

-For Kindergarten enrollment, completely immunized means:
+For Kindergarten enrollment for the 213-2014 school year, completely immunized means:

 5 doses of DPT (diphtheria, pertussis and tetanus) (need month/day/year)